Kabloc/useless-things/README.md

 I decided to make an evaluation for simple mathematical expressions with only the four basic operations (+, -, *, /) and parentheses.

+### Logger

+A simplest class to create the simple log files.